dev-abdullaev/NewspaperApp/README.md

 # NewspaperApp
-This is a fully functional naewspaper app written in django.
+This is a fully functional naewspaper app built with django.